QBouts/BitsOfQ/README.md

 ## Dependencies

 The code related to most tutorials does not have any dependencies outside of the standard library.
-A few (soon to be released) tutorials rely on [Boost.TypeIndex](https://www.boost.org/doc/libs/1_78_0/doc/html/boost_typeindex.html) to demonstrate deduced types.
+In the LetsCode series google test is used for testing the implementation.

 If using the supplied build configuration, a reasonably recent [CMake](https://cmake.org) version is required (Tested with CMake 3.18 and 3.22).
 When building on Windows, [vcpkg](https://vcpkg.io/en/index.html) is used for automatically retrieving dependencies.